What can one person do? A lot.

-Feeling powerless on the climate crisis?
-Depressed about global inaction and denial?
+Feeling powerless on climate?
+Depressed about global inaction?
 Think the problem’s too big for individuals to make a difference?

 Think again, because you have superpowers.
 Around the world, millions of people are digging in and fighting the climate crisis in creative, powerful ways.
 Here’s how to unleash your inner climate superhero and join them.